-I have what can only be described as a cynical outlook about that thing they call Valentine’s Day, which as you know - whether you are single or not - has arrived with all the sickliness of a Hallmark card covered in treacle.
+I have what can only be described as a cynical outlook about this thing they call Valentine’s Day, which has arrived with all the sickliness of a Hallmark card covered in treacle.
 I am not entirely sure what caused my dislike of the occasion, although not receiving my first Valentine’s card until I was 19 years old probably didn’t help.
-Oh and that time I decided to declare my warm gooey feelings for a girl - the first time I had ever done so - by giving her a Valentine’s card, an act which caused me misery and embarrassment (not to mention effectively ending my friendship with said girl) at the time, could also be a large factor.

 Get the evening started off right with this phenomenal cover version of Screamin’ Jay Hawkins’ 50’s classic.
 Is it about infidelity or unrequited love to the point of obsession?
 Only you can know the answer to that as you look at the place where your loved one is sitting / would be sitting if you had a loved one.
 Don’t worry about it; this is probably one of the best songs ever recorded and if Nina Simone singing at the top of her lungs “I LOVE YOU!
 I LOVE YOU!
 I LOVE YOU!
 I LOVE YOU ANYHOW AND I DON’T CARE IF YOU DON’T WANT ME, I’M YOURS RIGHT NOW!” doesn’t hit you in the pit of your stomach then you may be one of those people they talk about incessantly on the show Mindhunter.